 PediDOSE Contact Information:

-Site Principal Investigator: Daniel Nishijima, MD
+Site Principal Investigator: Daniel Nishijima, M.D.

 Email: pedidose@ucdavis.edu